HydroModPy/HydroModPy/hydromodpy/spatial/geographic/README.md

 ## Design Notes

-- The package keeps backward compatibility via `Geographic` facade while progressively moving logic into `core/`.
+- The package keeps backward compatibility via `CatchmentDelineation` while progressively moving logic into `core/`.
 - Core modules are intentionally small and explicit to simplify testing and maintenance.